charlietriplett/OpenA11yEngineer/_checklist-native/radio.md

 -   Use a Radio Button when the user needs to choose between more than two states

--   You should use a native component when at all possible vs a custom element, as it will automatically and correctly announce the role without additional development effort
+-    You should use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort

 -   A Radio Button should never do anything but toggle between selected and unselected.
 It should never automatically navigate the user to another field or screen

 ### Name

 - Name describes purpose while focus is in/on the control
-- Best practice is to not include "button" in the name

 - **iOS Tips**
 	- Set a label in Interface Builder in the Identity Inspector